 Related: Caring for the Earth: 12 Ways to Help Kids Get It

-How to Raise Children That Help with Chores
+How to Raise Children Who Help with Chores:

-However, this does not mean that we are in charge of doing everything for our children for the remainder of their lives–could you imagine!?
-But, if we don’t teach our kids how to take care of themselves and help out around the house, they will continue to need us to do everything for them.
-How’s that for motivation?
-Encourage, invite, and allow children to help with household chores when they start toddling about to ensure this does not happen.
+If we don’t teach our kids how to take care of themselves and guide them to help out around the house, how will they ever learn to do it on their own?
+Start encouraging, inviting, and allowing children to help with household chores when they start toddling about to ensure this does not happen.

 Children are Born to Help